Click here to access the UPDATED 2014 STAC Fact Pattern and Rules (updated as of 3/7/14)

 - November 8: School Registration ends

-- Mid-November: Team assignments emailed and Team Roster form posted
+- November 21: Team assignments emailed

-- Mid-January: Responses to clarifications posted
+- February 25: Responses to clarifications posted

 The competition is open to law schools nationwide.
-Each law school may enter up to two teams, each team consisting of four law students.
+Each school may enter up to two teams, each team consisting of four law students.
 PLEASE NOTE that your second team will not be officially registered until one team from each law school has entered the mock trial competition.
 Then the second team will be registered on a first-come, first-served basis until all the team slots are filled.
-Teams remaining after the competition is full will be put on a waiting list.
-If spots open up due to teams dropping out of the competition, those spots will be offered to the waitlisted teams on a first-come, first-served basis.
+Remaining teams will be placed on a waiting list.
+If spots open due to teams dropping out of the competition, those spots will be offered to the waitlisted teams on a first-come, first-served basis.

 Each school may use its own method to select its trial team.
 However, for a student to be eligible, he or she must be enrolled for a J.D. degree and be a student member of AAJ.
-Students who graduate in December 2012 are eligible to participate only if the competition counts toward their credits for graduation and they will not be admitted to practice prior to March 2013.
+Students who graduate in December 2013 are eligible to participate only if the competition counts toward their credits for graduation and they will not be admitted to practice prior to March 2014.